Step into the magic of X-mas in Bruges! An intimate experience: premium guided biketour with chocolate praline and hot chocolate/mulled wine.

-Join us at our charming departure point, the Secret Garden of Hof Bladelin, where a warm welcome awaits before we hop on our retro bikes for an unforgettable festive ride.
+Join us at our charming Secret Garden.
+A warm welcome awaits before we hop on our vintage-style retro bikes for an unforgettable festive guided ride!

-Along the way, you’ll have plenty of chances to capture stunning photos, and we’ll make a short chocolate stop at one of Bruges’ top artisan chocolatiers (optional, at your own expense).
+Along the way, capture stunning photos, and make a chocolate stop at thè top artisan chocolatier with tasting.

 Start form Market Square, Follow Vlamingstraat and turn to the left into Grauwwerkersstraat